Quantum mechanics based on real numbers: A consistent description

-Recently, it has been shown in the context of multipartite Bell-type experiments~\cite{Renou2021,Renou2025} that a class of formulations of quantum mechanics using real numbers would be incompatible with the experimental outcome statistics.
-The corresponding experiments were carried out \cite{Chen_2022,Wu_2022,PhysRevLett.128.040402} and interpreted as a proof of the necessity of complex numbers to describe standard quantum theory.
+Recently, it has been shown in the context of multipartite Bell-type experiments~\cite{Renou2021,Renou2025,gisin,elliot} that the second class of formulations of quantum mechanics using real numbers, would be incompatible with the experimental outcome statistics, thus rendering them subject to experimental falsification.
+The corresponding experiments were carried out \cite{Chen_2022,Wu_2022,PhysRevLett.128.040402}, and their results were indeed inconsistent with the second class of formulations of real-number quantum mechanics.
 A crucial postulate in the above articles is that the Hilbert space of a composite system is given by the tensor product of the Hilbert spaces of the individual subsystems.
-However, here we will show that requiring this mathematical postulate for a real-valued description of quantum mechanics is too restrictive and leads to a theory that is not equivalent to standard quantum theory.
-Instead we postulate a more fundamental physical requirement, namely that, given two separate subsystems, an operation acting only on one subsystem does not have a measurable effect on the other one.
+However, this mathematical postulate, though widely adopted, is too restrictive for defining a real-vector-space formulation of standard quantum mechanics.
+Here we will show that postulating a more fundamental physical requirement instead, leads to a real-valued theory which is equivalent to complex quantum mechanics.
+We postulate that, given two separate subsystems, an operation acting only on one subsystem does not have a measurable effect on the other one.
 In other words, a local operator must act trivially on all other subsystems.
+Note that the tensor product structure of complex quantum mechanics naturally fulfills our postulate (see Section E of the Supplementary Material).

 In this article, we propose a real-valued construction for composite quantum systems.
 Note that its form is similar to the ones from the literature \cite{Stueckelberg, Myrheim, McKague2009, Aleksandrova2013}.
 However, we introduce a mathematical structure and show that it does fulfill the above requirement of locality.
 Our construction is based on the notion of the composite Hilbert space as a real quotient space.
 Thus, it reflects certain equivalences of state vectors that are automatically contained in a complex formulation of quantum mechanics.
-As our construction is a one-to-one mapping of standard complex quantum mechanics to a real description, it is compatible with the outcomes of all quantum experiments, including multipartite Bell-type scenarios.
+As our construction is a one-to-one mapping of complex quantum mechanics to a real description, it is compatible with the outcomes of all quantum experiments, including multipartite Bell-type scenarios.